kaanturkmen/comp201-environment/README.md

 # How to Contribute?
 1. If you want to add a new application or package to the docker image, create a pull request and let me know why it is needed.
-2. If the required application or package is not available in package, and you do not know how to add to the image, create an issue.
+2. If the required application or package is not available in the docker image, and you do not know how to add to it, create an issue.